 - Rinse the diapers in your washing machine with the highest possible water setting.

 Stir the diapers a few times while they soak.
-We recommend soaking for no more than three hours because soaking can be very hard on elastics.Load your diapers into the washing machine and rinse them until there is no more suds and the water is very clear.
+We recommend soaking for no more than an hour because soaking can be very hard on elastics.Load your diapers into the washing machine and rinse them until there is no more suds and the water is very clear.

 We recommend using one package of RLR per 25 diapers and not going through this process more than once a month as it’s very time consuming.
 We also recommend using warm to hot water for all of the rinse cycles you run; and there is absolutely no need for detergent while rinsing.